 Private clinics / hospitals

-Here are some examples of private clinics and their costs
+Here are some examples of private clinics and their LASIK prices (for both eyes).

 |Eye Clinic Singapore International||$2,850|